MooersLab/MooersLab/README.md

 ### What about Mac's Dictation and Voice Control software?
 One alternative is to use the built-in Dictation software for Mac.
-Four months ago, the Mac dictation software was not as good as the alternatives, like Voice In.
+Four months ago, the Mac dictation software was worse than the alternatives, like Voice In.
 I tried it again on March 22, 2024,
-I think that the error rate is now reduced enough to give it another try.
+The error rate is now reduced enough to give it another try.

 Its advantage is that it can operate anywhere.
-It works inside of Emacs as well as in webpages, including webmail applications like Outlook and Gmail.
+It works inside Emacs and on webpages, including webmail applications like Outlook and Gmail.
 Its disadvantage is that it cannot be customized with text replacement libraries.

-For older Intel chip-based Macs, the Dictation software relies on an internet connection being available.
+For older Intel chip-based Macs, the Dictation software relies on an available internet connection.
 The generated sound waves are sent to a server run by Apple and then returned as text.
 I found that the delay that is caused by this transfer to unnoticeable.
 However, I do not have a M-chip-based Mac to test.